shivakantkurmi/Dr-G-Viswanathan-Coding-Challenge/README.md

 The **#DrGViswanathan Coding Challenge** is a personal journey of discipline, learning, and gratitude — started as a tribute to **Dr. G. Viswanathan**, the esteemed founder of VIT.

 Originally, this challenge was set for **51 days** of continuous coding, project work, and knowledge sharing.
-After completing that phase successfully, I chose to **extend it by another 50 days**, bringing deeper meaning to the journey by aligning it with **Mother’s Day and Father’s Day** — dedicating the continuation of this challenge to the two most important pillars of my life: **my parents**.
+After completing that phase successfully, I chose to **extend till fathers day**, bringing deeper meaning to the journey by aligning it with **Mother’s Day and Father’s Day** — dedicating the continuation of this challenge to the two most important pillars of my life: **my parents**.

 This is more than just a coding streak — it is a celebration of mentorship, family, and persistence.